viktar-c/indigo/_posts/2017-04-02-data-synchronization-across-data-centers.markdown

 This model could be very unstable because of network latency, and cluster's communication between nodes from separate data centers could be interrupting.
-Also, inter-nodes communication could not be easily intercepted and compromised.
+Also, inter-nodes communication is not secure, so your data could be intercepted and compromised.